 Culture and Language

 An introductory survey of the basic history, concepts, assumptions, theories, and vocabulary of linguistic anthropology and their application within the discipline.
-General Education: Social and Behavioral Science and Global/International Awareness or Historical Awareness.
+General Education: Social and Behavioral Sciences.
+Special Requirements: Ethnic, Race and Gender Awareness; Global/International Awareness or Historical Awareness.
 Three lecture.

 ANT 110 (3)